ju5t1nas/SUDOKU_solver/README.md

 # SUDOKU_solver
-Project where I make a Sudoku Solver.
+Project where I make a a horible Sudoku Solver using linked-lists (why?
+Because it was an exercise).
 This is a work in progress.